anshmendiratta/mathling/README.md

 - Division `/`

 ## Goals
+- [ ] Store variables
 - [ ] Parse parentheses
-- [ ] Add support for floating point numbers as input
+- [ ] Floating point numbers as input
-- [ ] Add external links to custom functions
+- [ ] External links to custom functions
-- [ ] Add command line configuration arguments (such as how many floating point decimals to print)
+- [ ] Command line configuration arguments (such as how many floating point decimals to print)